Skip to main content

 Errors & omissions insurance FAQs

 Errors and omissions is an optional type of business coverage.
 However, it is required in most professions that offer services to the public or other businesses.
-Even if it is not required for your business, it is highly recommended that you protect yourself if you or an employee make a mistake or oversight that causes a financial loss for your customers.
+Even if it is not required for your business, it is highly recommended that you protect yourself.
+If you or an employee makes a mistake or oversight, it could cause a financial loss for your customers, leading to a lawsuit.

 This insurance is for any business offering advice or services.
 Whether you are a home-based business, SMB, freelancer, or large enterprise, E&O can help.